johnny5581/autowificgu/README.md

 Just build it and put it into your android device.

-First use please turn on the option [自動登入], then the app would login when finding the [cgu-wlan].
+First use please turn on the option [自動登入], then the app would login when finding the [TANetRoaming].

 ## Google Play store